-For many years, Switzerland has held the first place in world rankings in terms of economic and political stability, ease of doing business, development of healthcare and education, /span>quality life.
+For many years, Switzerland has held the first place in world rankings in terms of economic and political stability, ease of doing business, development of healthcare and education, quality life.
 Many non-resident companies are registered in the country, but no one associates the Swiss Confederation with the concept of “offshore”.

 Opening a company in Switzerland is a way to a new level in business development, protection of personal assets, the key to gaining a reputation among business partners and a good way to diversify investments .
 Contrary to popular belief about the inaccessibility and high cost of registering a business in this jurisdiction, Switzerland is suitable for multinational startups, cryptocurrency firms and medium-sized businesses in almost any direction.

 If we collect the truth bit by bit among the myths and personal opinions about doing business in Switzerland, it lies in the fact that you cannot do without qualified legal support to open a company in the country.
 It is almost impossible to independently solve the problem of going through the necessary registration procedures and opening an account in a local bank.
-But if you get the necessary legal support, we are ready to provide it experienced experts of JSC Lawrange – style own doing business in Switzerland is quick and easy.
+But if you get the necessary legal support, we are ready to provide it experienced experts of AA Lawrange – style own doing business in Switzerland is quick and easy.

 Peculiarities of Switzerland as a jurisdiction for registering a business